krootee/Ghost/MongooseOS/Readme.md

       mos flash
       mos console

+Note; for Ghost32 PCB revisions 1-5 the maximum baudrate when flashing is 921600bps (from CP2102).
+Planning to use CP2102N in revision 6+, which will give maximum baudrate 3Mbps.

 ### Using Visual Studio Code
 Once you've got the basic setup above working you should also consider configuring VS.CODE to have a better programming experience.